pavkids84-dev/cloud-infrastructure-labs/README.md

 Verification
 ```

-The long-term goal is to develop practical skills in infrastructure operation, automation, troubleshooting, and security.
+The long-term goal is to develop practical skills in infrastructure operation, automation, troubleshooting, orchestration, and security.

 ---